SeleniumHQ/docs/docs_source_files/content/getting_started_with_webdriver/_index.es.md

 it by sending us pull requests!
 {{% /notice %}}

-# Getting started with WebDriver
+# Primeros pasos con WebDriver

 Selenium supports automation of all the major browsers in the market through the use of _WebDriver_.